kenyapolytechnic/omuga/Notes/DigitalElectronics.md

 ### Place Value
 Place value is the value of each digit in a number.
 It depends on the base

-It is the position of the number *
 | #\Position | 1 | 2     |  n |
 |---|---------|--------------|--------------|
 | Binary | Ones = 2<sup>0</sup> | Twos = 2<sup>1</sup> | ns = 2<sup>n</sup> |